 Research as Conversation emphasizes that we do research by figuring out what the experts are saying about our topics, and then figuring out how our own research fits into the existing conversation.

 Bibliographic Trace is so important that you'll see it highlighted on other pages on this guide, as well as this one.
 Use this technique!

-Tracking Down Materials is your one-stop page for answering any and all of your questions about tracking down hard copies of materials.
+Tracking Down Materials is your one-stop page for answering any and all of your questions about tracking down hard copies of materials, including an intro to our new ILL procedures.
 Now you have no excuse for not finding that perfect article. :)

 Finally, Project Management offers tools and tips for keep track of sources and citation styles.